 When doctors or other emergency room personnel fail to conform to the proper standard of care in diagnosing and immediately treating appendicitis, and a patient suffers serious complications or dies as a result, it can constitute medical malpractice that may entitle the patient or their family to compensation.
 In fact, appendicitis misdiagnosis is one of the most common bases of medical malpractice lawsuits involving emergency room treatment.

-Don’t Wait—Contact An Appendicitis Misdiagnosis Attorney Today
+Don’t Wait—Contact Our Appendicitis Misdiagnosis Attorneys Today

 Medicine is complicated.
 So is the law.
 Not every bad outcome means there was medical malpractice.
 Determining whether an appendicitis misdiagnosis was the result of medical negligence that could be the basis of a medical malpractice claim requires an in-depth understanding of both medicine and the law.